 Here’s Why Eating the Right Foods After a Workout is Important

-Every time I exercise, whether I’m powerlifting, working out at the gym, running, or walking — my body is:
+No matter how often you workout, whether you are powerlifting, working out at the gym, running, or walking — your body is:

 - Breaking down muscle protein structures and glycogen